 Connors is a three-time Mid Atlantic Emmy Award winner, most recently for her ongoing coverage of school closures in the Philadelphia School District.
 She was one of the lead reporters during the sex abuse scandal involving Jerry Sandusky, and received a Mid-Atlantic Emmy for continuing coverage along with her colleagues.
 She also received an Emmy for her role in the team coverage of the 2011 gas explosion in Northeast Philadelphia.
 In 2012, Connors was named “News MVP” by the Delaware County Daily Times.
 During the 2012 Presidential Election, she served as the station’s political reporter covering the Republican and Democratic National Conventions, the debates, and the inauguration.

-Before joining NBC10, Connors worked as a reporter and anchor in Fort Myers/Naples, Florida and Grand Junction, Colorado.
-In Florida, she was honored for her work by the Associated Press, the Suncoast Emmy Awards, and the Society of Professional Journalists.
+Before joining NBC10, Connors worked as a reporter and anchor in Fort Myers/Naples, Florida, and Grand Junction, Colorado.
+During her time in Florida she received honors from the Associated Press, the Suncoast Emmy Awards, and the Society of Professional Journalists.

-Connors grew up in Wynnewood, Pennsylvania, and interned with the NBC10 Investigators while she was a student at the University of Pennsylvania.
+A native of Wynnewood, Pennsylvania, Connors interned with the NBC10 Investigators while studying at the University of Pennsylvania.
 After her internship, she made it her mission to return as a reporter.
-As a Penn undergrad, she also interned at NBC’s Today Show in New York.
-While in college, Connors was a member of Penn’s Division I field hockey team that competed in the Ivy League.
+She also interned at NBC’s Today Show in New York and was a member of Penn’s Division I field hockey team that competed in the Ivy League.

 Connors graduated from the University of Pennsylvania with a Bachelor of Arts in sociology with a concentration in law and society.
-She is currently a part-time student at Temple University’s Beasley School of Law and is on track to graduate in May 2014.
+She is currently a part-time student at Temple University’s Beasley School of Law and expects to graduate in the summer of 2014.